The Section 2.4.2, “Signature Checking Using GnuPG” section describes

 then run the following command to verify the signature for the

-Seeing a red "The signature is bad" error means the file is invalid.
+Seeing an error such as Verification failed: No Data. means the file is invalid.
 Do not execute the MSI file if you see this error.